fredyalmenares/nestapp/README.md

 For running the project:

-1- Create a copy of .env.example and update the variables if needed.
+1- create a copy of .env.example with name .env.
+Then update the .env variables if needed.

 2- ```docker-compose up -d --build```